yqshao/tips/docs/workflow.md

 nf run tips/explore.nf --initDs my_ds.data #...
 ```

-You might want to check the avaible options for each workflow
+You might want to check the available options for each workflow.

 ## Reusing workflows

-The Nextflow modules can be used as a sub-workflow in a more complex
+The Nextflow modules can be used as a sub-workflow in a more complex context.
+To
-context.
-To do so, import the workflow:
+do so, import the workflow:

 ```groovy
 #!/usr/bin/env nextflow